Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-nT4pfUlmZBs.md

 ### Transcript

-> will it be something like the resource sync but for fluids, maybe i think so, i don't quite know, but i think so
+> will it be something like the resource sync but for fluids, maybe I think so, I don't quite know, but I think so